-6.3.40 - s Set Width and Height of Image in Points
+6.3.35 - s Set width and height of image in points

-Set Width and Height of Image in Points -s <w> <h>
+Set width and height of image in points -s <w> <h>

-When not specified, the image will have the same dimensions as the input PDF.
-To set the dimensions manually, use this option, where $\langle w \rangle$ is the width and $\langle h \rangle$ the height.
-If either of the dimensions is set to 0, the value will be computed proportionally based on the other value.
+When not specified, the image has the same dimensions as the input PDF (specifically, its CropBox).
+To set the dimensions manually, use this option, where $\langle w \rangle$ is the width and $\langle h \rangle$, the height.
+If either of the dimensions is set to 0, the value is computed proportionally based on the other value.

-Example: The following command will generate an image that is 400x300 points.
+Example: The following command generates an image that is 400x300 points.